cocos3d/cocos3d/Templates/Xcode/cocos3d-base.xctemplate/README!.txt

 'hello-world.pod' from the Resources folder of your project!

-cocos2d & OpenGL Version Compatibility
+cocos2d & OpenGL ES Version Compatibility
 -----------------------------------------

+cocos3d under iOS is compatible with `cocos2d` `2.1` and `2.0`, for using programmable-pipeline
+OpenGL ES 2.0, and is compatible with `cocos2d` `1.1` and `1.0.1`, for using fixed-pipeline OpenGL ES 1.1.

 cocos3d under OSX is compatible with `cocos2d` `2.1` and `2.0`, for using programmable-pipeline
 OpenGL (OSX). cocos3d is not compatible with `cocos2d` `1.1` and `1.0.1` under OSX.

-By linking to cocos2d 2.x, you will automatically use OpenGL with a programmable pipeline using GLSL shaders.
+By linking to cocos2d 2.x, you will automatically use OpenGL ES 2.0, and by linking to cocos2d 1.x, you will automatically use OpenGL ES 1.1.
+Because of this, you cannot mix the use of OpenGL ES 2.0 and 1.1 within a single application.

 This template application will use whichever version of cocos2d you indicated when you ran the install_cocos3d.sh script.
 You can easily change the version of cocos2d that is linked